Vatosoa285/TP_ML/README.md

 plt.show()
 ```

 ![png](lab_2/perceptron_files/perceptron_24_0.png)

+ANALYSIS on the training parameters 'alpha' and 'max_iter'
 * `alpha`

-    We remark that using a step too small during the decent isn't performant, however if we use a step too big we can't create the model due to overflow.

-    We found that using a step of `alpha = 10e-5` create the bests results.
+    We noticed that using a step too small during the decent isn't performant, however if we use a step too big we can't create the model due to overflow.We found that using a step of `alpha = 10e-5` create the bests results.

 * `max_iter`

-    Increse the number of iterations allow to reduce the empirical loss, however after 8000 iteration our model seams to have converged.

-    After that the decent take more time and don't improve the perfomance much.

-    That why we will use `max_iter = 8000` for our final model
+    Increasing the number of iterations allow to reduce the empirical loss, however after 8000 iteration our model seams to have converged.
+After that the decent takes more time and doesn't improve the perfomance much.
+That is why we will use max_iter = 8000 for our final model

 ### Our final model

 ```python
 w_init = np.ones((len(X[0])))
 w_final = descent(w_init, X, Y, alpha = 10e-5, max_iter=8000)
 ```

 ```python
 print(f"The empirical loss of our first model was {emp_loss(w_init, X, Y):.2f}")